Operation Pocket Money: Nixon Cuts Off Soviet Supplies

 Five weeks ago, on Easter weekend, the Communist armies of North Vietnam launched a massive invasion of South Vietnam, an invasion that was made possible by tanks, artillery, and other advanced offensive weapons supplied to Hanoi by the Soviet Union and other Communist nations.

 The bulk of foreign assistance for North Vietnam came from the USSR and the People's Republic of China, with about 60 percent of the total coming from the Soviet Union.
-China also chipped in, although this steadily diminished as President Richard Nixon's rapprochement with China gained momentum.
+China's initial share was substantial, but steadily diminished as Nixon's rapprochement with the PRC gained momentum.
 From 1965 through 1968 the overwhelming majority of assistance from the USSR was for the construction of an extensive North Vietnamese air defense system.
 Soviet military aid dropped off when the U.S. ceased bombing North Vietnam in November 1968, but it began to pick up sharply in 1971 and continued to increase steadily in 1972.
 Much of the new military assistance was in the form of armored fighting vehicles.

 A 1969 U.S. National Security Study cited the Department of State as saying that about 85 percent of Communist aid to the Democratic Republic of Vietnam arrived by sea, with rail deliveries from China account for the remaining 15 percent.
 Most of those sea shipments arrived at the port of Haiphong, North Vietnam's only major seaport.

 By fielding a relatively modern army equipped with tanks, long-range artillery and air defense weapons, the People's Army of Vietnam had created a significant vulnerability for themselves.
 They were now heavily dependent on a large-scale, continuous supply of replacements, gasoline and ammunition.
 Interdiction of Haiphong harbor and rail lines from China would, over time, prevent Hanoi from receiving supplies required to continue the war effort.